-- 1. Our audit work on the 2022/23 annual report and accounts is now substantially complete.
-Subject to receipt of a revised set of annual report and accounts for final review, we anticipate being able to issue the following audit opinions in the independent auditor's report on 10 October 2023: - A qualified opinion on the regularity of benefit expenditure administered by the Department for Work and Pensions (DWP).
-As set out in Note 19 to the accounts, overpayments of £60.7 million resulting from fraud and error are estimated to have been made to Scottish residents.
-I have therefore qualified my opinion because this expenditure was not incurred in accordance with the legislation specifying benefit entitlement - Unqualified opinion in all other respects. - 2.
-The proposed report is attached at Appendix A. - 3.
-Our audit approach for the 2022/23 financial statements included consideration of a financial summary prepared by the DWP and audited by the National Audit Office.
-The financial summary captured all the transactions and balances for the benefit streams administered by DWP in 2022/23 on behalf of Social Security Scotland.
+1. My audit work on the 2023/24 annual report and accounts is now substantially complete.
+Subject to the satisfactory conclusion of the outstanding matter referred to later in this letter and receipt of a revised set of annual report and accounts for final review, I anticipate being able to issue the following audit opinions in the independent auditor's report on 1 October 2024 (the proposed report is attached at Appendix A):

+- A qualified opinion on the regularity of benefit expenditure administered by the Department for Work and Pensions (DWP).
+As set out in Note 19 to the accounts, overpayments of £42.4 million resulting from fraud and error are estimated to have been made to Scottish residents.
+I have therefore qualified my opinion because this expenditure was not incurred in accordance with the legislation specifying benefit entitlement. - Unqualified opinion in all other respects.

+2. Our audit approach for the 2023/24 financial statements included consideration of a financial summary prepared by the DWP and audited by the National Audit Office.
+The financial summary captured all the transactions and balances for the benefit streams administered by the DWP in 2023/24 on behalf of Social Security Scotland.
 The auditor concluded that the financial summary gave a true and fair view of the devolved benefits administered by the DWP and of the net expenditure recharged to Social Security Scotland and that it was properly prepared in accordance with the agreed reporting framework.